-- 1. Pretrials will be utilized to set the order of the trial docket and to discuss witness issues, jury instruction issues, audiovisual equipment needs, need for interpreters, time allotment for voir dire and opening and closing, responsibility for obtaining the court reporter, and other trial related issues. - 2.
+- 1. Video Pretrials will be utilized to set the order of the trial docket and to discuss witness issues, jury instruction issues, audiovisual equipment needs, need for interpreters, time allotment for voir dire and opening and closing, responsibility for obtaining the court reporter, and other trial related issues. - 2.
 Motions, including motions to continue, will generally not be heard during the pretrial conference.
-See §C above. - 3.
-Pursuant to both the Uniform Trial Order and most Case Management Orders, discovery closes the day prior to the pretrial conference.
+See §C above.

+- 3. Pursuant to the Uniform Trial and Case Management Order, discovery closes 540 days from the date of filing.
 Parties should be ready to try their cases by the time of the pretrial conference. - 4.
-Parties shall provide a completed copy of the Pretrial Check List and Order Controlling Trial (available on the Ninth Circuit Website) no later than three (3) business days prior to the scheduled pretrial to the division email division20b@ocnjcc.org Failure to comply may result in delay and further sanctions as deemed appropriate by the Court. - 5.
-Attendance at the pretrial conference by the attorneys who will try the case is mandatory.
+Parties shall provide a completed copy of the Pretrial Check List and Order Controlling Trial (available on the Ninth Circuit Website) no later than three (3) business days prior to the scheduled pretrial to the division email 22osceola@ninthcircuit.org Failure to comply may result in delay and further sanctions as deemed appropriate by the Court. - 5.
+Attendance at the pretrial conference by the lead attorneys who will try the case is mandatory.
 Substituted appearance by counsel other than trial counsel at the pretrial conference is not permitted without leave of Court.